riganti/dotvvm-docs/Pages/concepts/data-binding/supported-expressions.md

 It is possible to register custom translators for any method.
 See [Provide custom JavaScript translators](~/pages/concepts/control-development/provide-custom-method-translators) for more information.

+### Use custom .NET extension methods (**new in version 3.1**)

+Whenever you need to use custom .NET extension methods, you need to provide information about where should DotVVM search for these methods.
+This can be achieved using the `@import` directive, using which it is possible provide namespaces that should be searched for extension methods.
+Furthermore, you can also provide method translators for custom extension methods.
+That way it is possible to use custom extension methods safely inside value bindings.

+Since we are adding a lot of methods from `System.Linq` namespace, we decided to include this namespace to the default DotVVM namespaces for extension methods lookup.
+Therefore, it is not necessary to write `@import System.Linq` in your `DotHTML` files.

 ### Upcoming support for .NET methods in DotVVM 3.1

 We plan to add support for the following methods in DotVVM 3.1.

 #### LINQ methods

 * `Enumerable.All<T>(IEnumerable<T> collection, Func<T,bool> predicate)`
 * `Enumerable.Any<T>(IEnumerable<T> collection)`
 * `Enumerable.Any<T>(IEnumerable<T> collection, Func<T,bool> predicate)`